 Ask who is responsible for the boundary

-- the vendor may believe he is responsible for either the right or left hand boundary of the property
+- The seller may believe he is responsible for either the right or left-hand boundary of the property.

 - That fence posts are placed on the owner's side, therefore that person is responsible for maintaining the fence

-However without a formal agreement on the title plan there may be no legal basis for this.
+However, without a formal agreement on the title plan, there may be no legal basis for these assumptions.

-Ask the vendor if there is a boundary agreement in place.
+Ask the seller if there is a boundary agreement in place.

 If you are lucky, a boundary agreement may already be in place.
-This should be in writing and signed by the vendor and the neighbours.
+This should be in writing and signed by the seller and their neighbours.

 Working out an exact boundary line is trickier and means obtaining as much information as possible from the title plans, registry documents and any other documentation that may be available.
 A surveyor may be appointed to draw up a detailed plan.

-Both the boundary agreement and the determined boundary line can be added to the title plan of all participating properties by applying to the Land Registry and paying the appropriate fee, before the property is sold.
+Both the boundary agreement and the determined boundary line can be added to the title plan of all participating properties by applying to HM Land Registry and paying the appropriate fee before the property is sold.

 If you are buying, selling, remortgaging or transferring equity in a home and need an expert conveyancing solicitor, we can take care of the legal side of your move.